With thanks to Gregory Gauthier for introducing me to the version of Poker Bull described on this page.

 For a shorter game (an 8-player game lasts about 90 minutes), you can start each player with two cards instead of one.

 Often Poker Bull is played starting with five-card hands.
 The loser of each hand is dealt one card fewer from then on.
 This is closer to the procedure in Dudo / Lairs Dice.
 The loser is handicapped by seeing one fewer card rather than helped by being dealt an extra card as in Gregory Gauthier's version.
-A version of the game like this is described on Nicholas Cheung's Poker Bull page, where many further variations are included.
+A version of the game like this is described on Nicholas Cheung's Poker Bull page (archive copy), where many further variations are included.
 One important difference in Nicholas Cheung's version is that the calls are actual poker hands: five card hands in which kickers may be significant.
 A call is higher if the hand is higher or the same rank and more specific.
 For example in the following sequence of calls each call is higher then the previous one:

 - Three Queens